SDI-SoftwareDefinedInverter/TAPAS/README.md

 (see section 6)

-The TAPAS board as well as connected devices can get __very hot, never touch during operation and/and cool-down period.
-Always use an appropriate case. __
+The TAPAS board as well as connected devices can get __very hot, never touch during operation and/or cool-down period.
+Always use an appropriate case.__

 __If the TAPAS board is used in conjunction with mechanical, electromagnetic, acoustic, optical or other components,__ e.g. a motor